New York State’s Minimum Wage

 State Office Campus, Albany, NY 12240

-Minimum wage rates differ based on industry, region and business size.
+Minimum wage rates differ based on industry and region.
 Rates will increase each year until they reach $15.00 per hour.

 Enforcement of Minimum Wage Laws